bgoonz/docs-collection/google-chrome/native-client/pepper_beta/c/struct_p_p___gamepad_sample_data.md

 Normalized values for the axes, indices valid up to |axes\_length|-1.

-Axis values range from -1..1, and are in order of "importance".
+Axis values range from -1..1, and are in order of “importance”.

 <span id="a27e25af2c4d7278951c71d5a71821db5" class="anchor" style="margin: 0;"></span>